byjg/php-swagger-test/README.md

 - Unit test cases
 - Runtime parameters validator

+# OpenAPI 3 Support

+Basic OpenAPI 3 Support has been added.
+This means that a Swagger specification that has been migrated to OpenAPI 3 should work here.
+The new OpenAPI 3 features, like callbacks and links, were not implemented.
+Previous specification versions are still supported.

 # Using it as Functional Test cases

 Swagger Test provide the class `SwaggerTestCase` for you extend and create a PHPUnit test case.
 The code will try to make a request to your API Method and check if the request parameters, status and object returned are OK.

 ```php
 <?php